News & Media Releases

 WEC Background and History

-The World Equestrian Center is part of a family legacy that has its origins in top Quarter Horse breeding and competition.
+World Equestrian Center is part of a family legacy that has its origins in top Quarter Horse breeding and competition.
 With a rich history in Ohio as the ‘Showplace of the Midwest’, Roberts Arena hosted decades of top AQHA competitions and events.
 Over the years, the Roberts family became known in the Quarter Horse industry as well-respected breeders, competitors and event hosts.

 In 2015, a significant investment was made in the Ohio facility infrastructure with new indoor arenas and stabling; horse show dates were procured and the facility shifted its focus to hunter/jumpers.
-In 2016, Roberts Area was officially rebranded as the World Equestrian Center.
+In 2016, Roberts Area was officially rebranded as World Equestrian Center.

 The World Equestrian Center brand debuted with a distinct logo that celebrated a love for the horse and a passion for equestrian sports.
 The World Equestrian Center facility aesthetic was bright, clean and well managed with an emphasis on customer service.
 The first competitions were run at sold-out capacity with a refreshing emphasis on great sport in a safe, fun, family-friendly environment.